ScottyPoi/SSZ-SimpleSerialize/sszapp/overview/merkleization/proof_backings/classic.md

+---
+title: Classic Merkle Proof Backings
+section: Merkleization
+---

-# Classic merkle proof backing
+## Classic merkle proof backing

 This format is not optimal for newer multi-proof use cases, but does offer: